Can Pitbulls Be Service Dogs? Requirements & FAQs

 What Do Service Dogs Do?

-Service dogs aid people with certain disabilities and help them function in everyday life, such as guiding the visually impaired, retrieving items for people with mobility issues, signaling signs for the deaf or hearing impaired, and alerting to possible heart attacks and seizures before they happen.
+Service dogs aid people with certain disabilities and help them function in everyday life, such as guiding the visually impaired, retrieving items for people with mobility issues, signaling signs for the deaf or hearing impaired, and alerting them to possible heart attacks and seizures before they happen.

 What Disqualifies a Dog from Being a Service Dog?